thiagobardini/humantruths-interview/docs/retell/retell-integration.md

 # Retell AI Integration

-This document explains how the HumanTruths Interview Platform integrates with Retell AI for voice interviews.
+This document explains how this platform integrates with Retell AI for voice conversations.

 ## Overview

-We use Retell AI's **Conversation Flow with Blocks** to create structured voice interviews that:
+We use Retell AI's **Conversation Flow with Blocks** to create structured voice conversations that:
-1. Ask screening questions
+1. Ask questions
 2. Branch based on responses
 3. Extract structured data from conversations